kirbycope/hearthstone-bedrock/README.md

 # hearthstone-bedrock
 A Warcraft hearthstone for Minecraft Bedrock Edition

-## Packaging the Add-on
-1. Open a new terminal in Visual Studio Code
-1. Run `.\pack.ps1`

 ## Installing the Add-on
 1. Download the [.mcaddon](https://github.com/kirbycope/hearthstone-bedrock/raw/main/hearthstone-bedrock.mcaddon) file
 1. Double-click to install using Minecraft